 High-functioning depression looks a lot like chronic low-level depression and can last around five years in adults or one to two years in children and teens, according to the Harvard School of Public Health.
 And while it may not leave you devastated and hopeless, high-functioning depression can seriously dent your quality of life, dampening your enthusiasm for work, school, family, and even social activities.
 A change in social activities can be one of the earliest warning signs.
 “People with high functioning depression still go to work and interact with people, but outside of work, they may stop hanging out with friends, and make excuses like ‘work’s been really stressful,’” says Jason Stamper, MD, a psychiatrist in Pikeville, Kentucky.
-“They will be somewhat isolative, and this often translates into distance in relationships."
-Here's how to go about connecting with others if you feel lonely.
+“They will be somewhat isolative, and this often translates into distance in relationships.”
+These 13 words and phrases could signal depression.

 You’re relying more on your vices of choice

 That might mean drinking more alcohol than usual, taking drugs, eating more ice cream, or playing more video games—whatever behavior serves as an emotional crutch.
 “If you’re feeling sad or lonely or otherwise ‘off,’ you may drink more wine more often to cover it up,” Dr. Landau says.
 “This kind of self-medicating is especially troubling because substance abuse adds an extra layer of care that you need.”
 In addition to being addictive, drugs and alcohol especially can exacerbate symptoms of depression, anxiety and sleep problems, further hindering people’s abilities to cope.
-Check out the amazing health perks of cutting back on alcohol.
+Here are the 14 most dangerous misconceptions about depression.

 Affluent, educated people are, surprisingly, more likely to have high functioning depression.”The paradox of high functioning depression is that these are very often people who are educated and have important jobs,” Dr. Stamper says.
 “They have the benefit of education and status, yet often their careers can be huge stressors.”
 Dr. Landau says she works mostly with women whose lives and list of personal accomplishments is long and impressive.
 “In some ways, you’re better off as a low-functioning person,” she says, “because high-functioning people often don’t allow themselves to have all the necessary support.”

 Experts agree that knowing your family’s history is essential for predicting and diagnosing depression.
 Studies show that the more relatives you have who have been diagnosed with mood disorders or drug or alcohol dependence, the more likely it is that you will too.
 “Knowing your genetics and family history can be enormously helpful,” says Dr. Riba.
 Life changes and stress can trigger your biological predisposition to depression, so knowing your history can help you not only predict, but shape, your future.
-Try these natural remedies to boost your mood if you're feeling low.
+Learn the 12 simple but powerful ways therapists ward off depression.